Yuckly/DS593Project/social-app/backend/config/PII_CONFIG_README.md

 ## Available PII Entity Types

 The following entity types are available for use in `check_type` arrays.
 Use the exact names as shown (with underscores).

+**Note**: For a complete reference of all available entity types, see `pii-entity-types.md` in the same directory.

 ### Custom Entity Types
 - `DATE_TIME_DOB` - Date of birth (dates in DOB context)